It’s time for America to apologize to police.

-I’m sorry that when my agency announced we were donating $500,000 in services to police officers to tell the stories behind the badges, we were attacked for supporting “pigs and killers.”
+I’m sorry that when my company announced we were donating $1,000,000 in services to police officers to tell the stories behind the badges, we were attacked for supporting “pigs and killers.”

 I’m sorry that when people show their faith in you and their appreciation for you that it somehow brings out the worst in people.

 I’m sorry that when you’re wearing your uniform and walk past a kid, that kid’s mom or dad will tell their child “watch out or that cop will arrest you.”
 I’m sorry they create such fear that their child will run into the arms of a child molester or a murderer instead of a protector in blue.
 And I’m sorry that the parents are so focused teaching hate that they forget to teach their child the difference between right and wrong.

 I’m sorry that you’re going to hesitate for even a second before sharing this article because you’re concerned about what people will think about you.

 Dear officers, I’m sorry about America.
 I pray for the safety of you and your families.
 But I’m not the only one.